Ritiktoksiya99/UMBC-DATA606-Capstone-/data/Readme.md

 | Rows | 253,680 |
 | Columns | 22 |

-This file is the encoded version of the main dataset with all categorical variables converted to numeric values.
+This is the machine learning ready version with all categorical variables converted to numeric values using binary and ordinal encoding.
+Used for model training.

 ## Target Variable
 - **0** = No Diabetes
 - **1** = Prediabetes
 - **2** = Diabetes

-## Setup Instructions
+## Note
-1. Download `diabetes_health_indicators(1).csv` from the Kaggle link above
-2. Place the file in this `data/` folder
-3. Run the notebook in the `notebooks/` folder
+The original Kaggle dataset contains numeric values only.
+The categorical version was created by mapping numeric codes back to their descriptive labels for better readability during EDA.